-Coral removal based on degree centrality produced the lowest network robustness, considering the direct and indirect effects of coral species loss on fish taxonomic (TD) and functional diversity (FD) (Figs. 3 and 4).
+Coral removal based on degree centrality produced the lowest network robustness, considering both its direct and indirect effects on fish taxonomic (TD) and functional diversity (FD) (Figs. 3 and 4).
+In the case of TD, these effects (direct and indirect) were lower than 75% and 76% of the robustness resulting from the random removals of coral species, and for FD, robustness was lower than 67% and 58% of random removals (Fig. 3).
+In contrast, the robustness of TD and FD under the vulnerability-based scenario was generally higher when contrasted with robustness to random removals (Fig. 3).
+We hereby focus the forthcoming results on the degree centrality scenario that yielded the lower robustness to coral loss.

 Despite the overlap with the confidence interval of random removals, robustness of TD considering direct and indirect effects was lower than 75% and 76% of the robustness produced by the random removals, and the robustness of FD was lower than 67% and 58% of the random removals considering the direct and indirect effects of coral species loss (Fig. 3).
-In contrast, the robustness of TD and FD produced by the vulnerability-based removal was generally higher than the robustness produced by random removals (Fig. 3).
-We hereby focus the forthcoming results on the degree centrality scenario that yielded the lower robustness to coral loss.

-In the degree centrality scenario of coral removal, fish functional diversity showed greater robustness (R) to coral loss compared to taxonomic diversity.
-Despite the removal of corals and 42 fish species directly associated with them, the functional diversity of the fish assemblage remained robust in the face of the direct loss of corals (R=0.82), whereas the taxonomic diversity showed low robustness to coral loss (R=0.52).
-Additionally, the removal of corals and 63 fish species directly and indirectly related to corals resulted in both taxonomic and functional diversity showing limited robustness to coral loss (R=0.31 and R=0.57, respectively) (Fig. 4).
+Despite the removal of corals and of 42 directly-associated fish species, functional diversity of the fish assemblage showed greater robustness (R) (R=0.82) to coral loss when compared with taxonomic diversity (R=0.52).
+Additionally, the removal of corals and of 63 fish species directly and indirectly related to corals resulted in limited robustness of both taxonomic and functional diversity (R=0.31 and R=0.57, respectively) (Fig. 4).